bytecauldron/awesome-gamemaker/README.md

 [GM48 Resources](https://gm48.net/resources) - Free resources from the community to become better at GameMaker Studio, game development and game jams.

-[GameMakerHow](https://gamemakerhow.com/) - Another great site that acts as a GameMaker Q&A repository for various questions you might ask in GMS2.
+[GameMakerHow](https://gamemakerhow.com/) - Another great site that acts as a GameMaker Q&A repository for various questions you might ask in GMS.

 [obj_podcast](https://objpodcast.com/) - Gamedev-centered podcast featuring members of the GameMaker community.